GoodHatsLLC/Disposable/README.md

 # Disposable 🗑️

-A `Disposable` is an async oriented cancellation handler.
+A `Disposable` is a cancellation handler representing arbitrary long running work.

-Disposables can represent handles to any long running behaviors like Combine `Cancellables` and Swift `Tasks`.
-`Disposable` is used internally within the [https://github.com/GoodHatsLLC/StateTree](`StateTree` framework) and [https://github.com/GoodHatsLLC/Emitter](`Emitter` reactive streams library).
+This library is used in the [`Emitter`](https://github.com/GoodHatsLLC/Emitter) reactive streams library and internally within the [`StateTree`](https://github.com/GoodHatsLLC/StateTree) framework.

 ## Purpose